-Ascites can also be caused by the cancer itself blocking lymph vessels or producing extra fluid.
-The build-up of fluid causes swelling and pressure in the abdomen.
+Ascites can also be caused by the cancer itself blocking lymph or blood vessels or producing extra fluid.
+The fluid build-up causes swelling and pressure in the abdomen.
 This can be uncomfortable and may make you feel breathless.

-Water tablets (diuretics) are sometimes prescribed with paracentesis to slow down the build-up of fluid.
+Diuretics (sometimes called water tablets) may be prescribed with paracentesis to slow down the build-up of fluid.

-Listen to our podcast on Coping with a Cancer Diagnosis
+Podcast: Coping with a Cancer Diagnosis

 View the Cancer Council NSW editorial policy.